Software brings eye contact to Skype, with a little help from Kinect

 Skype has been around for ten years now.
 Once a science fiction dream, the video calling service has 300 million users making two billion minutes of video calls a day.
 The only problem is, most of them can't look each other in the eye.
 Claudia Kuster, a doctoral student at the Computer Graphics Laboratory ETH Zurich, and her team are developing a way to bring eye contact to Skype and similar video services with software that alters the caller's on-screen image to give the illusion that they’re looking straight at the camera.

-Making a video call from your computer may is incredibly convenient, but it still lacks that Gerry Anderson quality because it always seems as if the other person it staring at your chest or over your shoulder instead of making eye contact.
+Making a video call from your computer may be incredibly convenient, but it still lacks that Gerry Anderson quality because it always seems as if the other person it staring at your chest or over your shoulder instead of making eye contact.
 That’s because the webcam is usually sitting over the screen, meaning it's transmitting an image of you looking at the screen, not the camera.

 It is possible to restore eye contact, but currently this involves complex and expensive systems using mirrors or multiple cameras and special software.
-Kuster's aim is to develop a solution that believes that uses standard, or at least, simpler equipment and operates in real time.
+Kuster's aim is to develop a solution that uses standard, or at least, simpler equipment and operates in real time.

 The new system, which is still under development, currently uses a Kinect to act as a depth sensor.
 Other than that the computer is fairly standard.
 “The software can be user adjusted in just a few simple steps and is very robust,” says Kuster.